Top 10 interview mistakes

 - Don’t look at your phone while in the interview.

 OK, so I don’t know how to count to ten and I only provided 8.
-Remember, I am not in finance and after reading the common themes over and over, I got so disgusted with the exercise I couldn’t take anymore and quit.
+Remember, I am not in finance.
+After reading the common themes over and over, I got so disgusted with the exercise I quit.
 Here is the problem with this advice.
 It really doesn’t help anyone get through an interview.
 This advice would help us get through LIFE but it shouldn’t give you any confidence when it comes to the interview.
 What this advice says to the reader is the following:

 “If I don’t check my phone, if I show up on time, and I don’t badmouth my prior manager, I have a shot at landing the job”.

 I call bullsh@#.
-The above is just common courtesy and if we need to be reminded about this stuff then we should have been Darwinized out of the system of LIFE.
+The above common courtesy.
+If we need to be reminded about this stuff then we should have been Darwinized out of the system of LIFE.
 Every single one of the above points to common courtesy.
 If you went on a first date and encountered any one or two of the above – Mrs. Right will turn into Mrs. Wrong, and Mr. Right just became your future ex.
 Regular readers know I like to compare the interview process to the dating scene so lets compare and contrast the numbered bullets above with the numbered wreckage below.

 Interview mistakes in dating parlance

-- If Mr. Right is late, you are wondering if you were stood up.
+- If Mr. Right is late, it’s easy to assume we were ghoasted.
 (If you are 2 minutes late, the recruiter is wondering if they were stood up.)